microsoft/pxt-common-packages/libs/game/docs/reference/sprites/sprite/clear-particles.md

 effects.clearParticles(null)
 ```

 Particle effects, when started, are set for a sprite.
-You can stop the effect early, if a duration was set, or stop it from running continuously if no duration was set.
+You can stop the effect early, if a duration was set, or stop it from displaying continuously if no duration was set.

 ## Parameters